- The Department

 A plans must indicate in the plan material if it is a grandfathered plan.
 Also, consumers can check with their insurance company or employer.

 In November 2013, the Obama Administration announced a transitional policy that would permit certain policyholders to keep their 2013 coverage for another year if the plan did not comply with certain ACA reforms.
-In March 2014, the Administration extended this transitional policy to allow renewal of these plans for policy years beginning up to October 1, 2016.
+In February 2017, the Administration extended this transitional policy to allow renewal of these plans for policy years beginning up to October 1, 2018, as long as the policies do not extend beyond December 31, 2018.
 These transitional plans may not be sold as new plans, only renewals.